 Self-help Books are Finding Their Way into Your Book Collection

-I use to hate self-help books; I never really understood how people could read them.
+I used to hate self-help books; I never really understood how people could read them.
 As a thirty-year-old, I am at the prime of my life and I have done much soul-searching and trying to find the best possible way to make my life even better.
 Self-help books have actually helped me more than I could explain.
 I first bought a self-help book right after my second to last break-up.
 This was solely to do with the fact that this person said that I did not even know who I was, so how could someone else really know the real me.
-This made me think and yes, he was right.
-I bought the self-help book and started to understand why I did the things I did.
+This made me think, and yes, he was right.
+I bought the self-help book and understood why I did the things I did.
 I have always said that if you do not know why you are doing something, then what was the point of doing it.
 I am a master at giving advice, but not so much at taking my advice, which brings me to my next bit to being thirty.

 It is Time You Started Taking Your Own Advice

-Thirty-year Olds are No Longer Considered Old, They are Considered Wise
+Thirty-year-Olds are No Longer Considered Old, They are Considered Wise

 The funny thing about being a kid is that everyone ten years older than you seems old.
 I still remember when my mom turned thirty; I thought she was old.
 I thought that older people only thought they knew what life was all about, but they didn’t know jack.
 As a thirty-year-old, I can see that it only means that you are wiser; wiser in the way you speak, wiser with responsibilities, wiser about what to do with your life, and wiser on how much control you really have.
-Thirty is not old if anything, it is the age in which you are still able to have all the fun you want but wise enough to know your responsibilities.
+Thirty is not old it is the age in which you can still have all the fun you want but wise enough to know your responsibilities.

 The only time you really live fully is from thirty to sixty.
 The young are slaves to dreams; the old servants of regrets.
 Only the middle-aged have all their five senses in the keeping of their wits.

 Regrets are for those who are Still Not Willing to Change